Hive Mind, a perfume by Redolescent:

 The importance of bees for our own survival cannot be understated.
 There are a number of diseases and pests (before considering our own use of pesticides!) which make wild bee colonies unlikely to survive.
 Beekeeping allows for closer monitoring of the health of bees, the ability to control and treat these diseases, and will inevitably boost the number of pollinators in our ecosystems.
 If the drone leaves, prepare for winter…”

-The cap for Hive Mind is a considered reconstruction of a WBC Hive, that stereotypical countryside bee hive look!
+The cap for Hive Mind is a considered reconstruction of a WBC Hive, an iconic feature of the English countryside.
 From the landing board at the front, to the gabled roof, every detail has been considered.
 You will notice, when holding the cap, that the sides have a wood texture applied, and even the joints at the edges can be seen.
 A little sculpture in your hand!

 Strength: Eau de Parfum

 Notes: Queen’s Pheromone (Lemon & Ginger oils), Neroli, Jasmine, Honey, Beeswax*, Cedarwood.

 Our naturally coloured fragrances may stain clothing.